open-competency-library/software-development/languages/javascript/javascript-testing2.md

 - Discuss what unit test coverage demonstrates
 - Can generate coverage report.
 - Can test async functions
-- Can write and run an E2E test.

 ## Suggested Learning: